Research: Understanding and building evidence for open contracting

 In 2020, together with HIVOS, OCP supported a cohort of action research projects to investigate Covid-19 related emergency procurement.

-- 3000 USD grants to researchers seeking to better understand how contracting in their local contexts can be made more effective, efficient, and equitable.
+- For our 2020 Action Research program, we provided US$3,000 grants to researchers seeking to better understand how contracting in their local contexts can be made more effective, efficient, and equitable.

-- 24 grants given to researchers in Argentina, Brazil, Burkina Faso, Colombia, Costa Rica, Ecuador, Georgia, Guatemala, Kenya, Kyrgyzstan, Lithuania, Malawi, Nepal, Nigeria, Paraguay, Philippines, Puerto Rico, Uruguay, and the UK.
+- In total, we gave 24 grants to researchers in Argentina, Brazil, Burkina Faso, Colombia, Costa Rica, Ecuador, Georgia, Guatemala, Kenya, Kyrgyzstan, Lithuania, Malawi, Nepal, Nigeria, Paraguay, Philippines, Puerto Rico, Uruguay, and the UK.

 The 2020 cohort of the Action Research program focused on lessons learned from Covid-19 emergency procurement.
 Read the findings and recommendations for better emergency procurement from 12 countries.